noelleirvin/blog/public/posts/on-stewardship.md

 You might be a rather charitable chap, and decide instead to take your one hundred dollars and donate it to the local soup kitchen, or animal shelter, or youth center.
 Or perhaps you know a friend or family member who could really use a particular item, and you decide to put your money toward that gift.
 Both ideas are instances of the final use of money, in the abstract.
 Namely, giving.

 There are thousands of ways to consume money, but, ultimately, all of those ways can be rolled up into one (or more) of these three categories.
 Moreover, it is far more simple (though far from simple) to answer the Question when we consider these three uses individually.
+It is the nature of many biblical truths that to abide by them is to adhere to guiding principles, moreso than to follow specific patterns of behavior.
+For example, we are told the greatest command is to love God and love others ([Matthew 22:37-39](https://biblehub.com/esv/matthew/22.htm)).
+However, we're not told precisely _how_ to do that in every circumstance.
+Instead, we're given principles like "count others more significant than yourselves" ([Phillipians 2:3](https://biblehub.com/philippians/2-3.htm)) and "love is patient, love is kind..." ([1 Corinthians 13:4-7](https://biblehub.com/esv/1_corinthians/13.htm)).

+In answering the Question with scripture, we will often find ourselves met with principles of a similar form.
+For this reason, it's worth stating now that you will not find below an assertion such as, "You ought to allot 20% of your income to saving, 20% to giving, 40% to necessities, and 20% to discretionary spending".
+Instead, you will find principles, and principled questions, to guide you in stewardship.

 ### Spending

-- three things you can do with money, give, save, spend
+This use of money, at first blush, would appear to be the most challenging.
+Ought the Christian spend money on anything other than bare necessities?
+The Apostle Paul, perhaps the most influential Christian leader in history, behind Jesus, lived an ascetic lifestyle, frequently working with his own hands to pay for necessities while he was ministering ((2 Thessalonians 3:8)[https://biblehub.com/2_thessalonians/3-8.htm]).
+Many other famous Christian leaders lived, or live, similarly.
+However, we're also given the example of David in the books of Samuel, a man who was a king (and clearly indulged in pleasures his wealth afforded him), but also claimed by God as a man after his own heart ([1 Samuel 13:14](https://biblehub.com/1_samuel/13-14.htm)).
+Likewise, we have the example of Job.
+An incredibly wealthy man, of whom God says, "there is none like him on the earth, a blameless and upright man, who fears God and turns away from evil" ([Job 1:8](https://biblehub.com/job/1-8.htm)).
+What, then, are we to make of wealth and of spending money?

+### Saving
+> Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal, but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
+For where your treasure is, there your heart will be also.
+[Matthew 6:19-21](https://biblehub.com/esv/matthew/6.htm)

+> Parable of the talents [Matthew 25:14-30](https://biblehub.com/esv/matthew/25.htm)

+> Joseph and the Famine [Genesis 41](https://biblehub.com/esv/genesis/41.htm)

+### Giving
-- giving - talked about the most, but often in unhelpful ways. the question isn't "what's the least I can give with which God would be satisfied?", but is "how do I honor God with my giving?" having relationships with the recipients. giving in ways that actually help honor God's design for people as image-bearers.
+talked about the most, but often in unhelpful ways. the question isn't "what's the least I can give with which God would be satisfied?", but is "how do I honor God with my giving?" having relationships with the recipients. giving in ways that actually help honor God's design for people as image-bearers.
-- saving - parable of the talents. we ought to multiply what we've been given. story of Joseph, storing up for the 7yr famine
-- spending - David, a man after God's own heart, was a king, and clearly wasn't living an ascetic lifestyle.